NIGHTLASE NON-SURGICAL LASER TREATMENT

 If untreated, sleep apnea can contribute to a number of serious medical conditions, including high blood pressure, liver problems, and heart disease.

-We encourage you to contact us at (215) 876-2683 to learn more about sleep apnea therapy in Jenkintown, Pennsylvania, and to schedule a consultation with Dr. Andrew Cohen.
+We encourage you to contact us at (215) 876-2683 to learn more about sleep apnea therapy for patients throughout Philadelphia.
+Schedule a consultation with Dr. Andrew Cohen in our Jenkintown dental office.
 You can also learn more about our treatments for sleep apnea here: